 - Domestic abuse

-The coronavirus pandemic has exacerbated these needs so dependance on food banks is currently higher than before.
+The coronavirus pandemic has exacerbated these needs so dependence on food banks is currently higher than before.

 Food banks without referral: can you go to one without a referral?

-The Citizens Advice Bureau explain that you can visit an independent local food bank without a referral, but if there aren’t any local to you, you’ll need to get a referral.
+The Citizens Advice Bureau explains that you can visit an independent local food bank without a referral, but if there aren't any local to you, you'll need to get a referral.

 How to get help from a food bank

-You can also use The Trussell Trust’s Grants Search function on their website to find out whether there are any governmental grants you might be entitled to.
-Similarly, there is another function on the site which helps you find out whether you’re entitled to any benefits.
+You can also use The Trussell Trust's Grants Search function (opens in new tab) on their website to find out whether there are any governmental grants you might be entitled to.
+Similarly, there is another function on the site that helps you find out whether you're entitled to any benefits (opens in new tab).

 How can you become a food bank volunteer?